collective/redturtle.custommenu.factories/README.txt

  `context`
      The current context, as Plone normal meaning `container`
-     The container of the current context, or the context itself if the context is a container or you are viewing a *default document* in a folder.
+     The container of the current context, or the context itself if the context is a container.
+This is useful when writing expression that keep in mind the default document in a folder.
  `portal_url`
      The *portal_url* tool, taken from the Plone site.